aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pagesetup/_index.md

 ```

-Get and sets number of copies to print.
+number of copies to print.

 **Returns:**
 int